Learning how to start running again isn’t easy. Sure, you remember how to move your legs in a running motion—but there’s a lot more going on there.

-Starting to run never gets easier.
-And starting to run again can often feel even harder, because despite previous progress you feel like you’re back at square one.
+Starting to run again can often feel even harder, because despite previous progress you feel like you’re back at square one.

-In this article we’ve got four tips to help you start running again so that you can get after your running goals and cross that finish line.
+Below, we’ve got plenty of tips to help you start running again so that you can get after your running goals and cross that finish line (wherever or whatever that is).

-Making a plan is going to be crucial to your running comeback.
+Making a plan is going to be crucial to get started running again.
 If you struggle with routine and accountability, a plan is going to help structure your training so that all you need to do is stick to your schedule.

 You don’t have to motivate yourself to run – your plan will tell you what to do and when to do it.